-The intangible asset capitalization threshold has been established by the GASB Statement 51 Workgroup and approved by the Iowa Department of Administrative Services.
 The threshold is to be consistently applied by all State agencies and universities, excluding the University of Iowa Hospitals and Clinics.
-All intangible assets at or above \$500,000 must be reported for the Comprehensive Annual Financial Report (CAFR), all other intangible assets are excluded.
+All intangible assets at or above \$500,000 must be reported for the Annual Comprehensive Financial Report (ACFR), all other intangible assets are excluded.
 The University of Iowa Hospitals and Clinics will use a threshold of \$5,000 for intangible assets.